Table of Contents

 Global issues

-The World Economic Forum (WEF) regularly polls and reports on risks to businesses across the globe.
+The World Economic Forum (WEF) regularly polls and reports on risks to businesses worldwide.
 The most prominent challenges executives are concerned about are societal polarization, the misuse of artificial intelligence (AI) technologies, computer security, and increased living costs.
-When surveying thousands of executives in over 1300 economies, they are increasingly alarmed and issuing warnings about business hazards related to AI-generated misinformation and disinformation, cost of living increases, and cyberattacks.
+When surveying thousands of executives across over 1300 economies, they are increasingly alarmed and issuing warnings about business hazards related to AI-generated misinformation and disinformation, rising living costs, and cyberattacks.

 The polarization of entire societies, particularly in developed countries, is fueled by social media posts against immigration and diversifying populations, spending and support for other countries, and a general “us-first” mentality.
-These put tremendous pressure on companies trying to staff and build capabilities related to cybersecurity, manage sufficient staffing levels, support diversified workforces, meet customers' needs, and maintain supply chains in a wide range of cultures.
+These put tremendous pressure on companies to staff and build cybersecurity capabilities, maintain sufficient staffing levels, support a diverse workforce, meet customers' needs, and maintain supply chains across a wide range of cultures.

 Global risks continue to exist, if not worsen, due to public health crises, climate change, increasingly extreme weather events, and military conflicts that impact production, shipping, and distribution channels.
 These events also directly affect workers and their ability to conduct business when they interrupt work and production schedules, power grids, fresh water and food supplies, and damage work facilities.
 Other factors introduce supply chain disruptions, such as when piracy impacts ocean shipping channels, commercial shipping accidents block or damage ports, or terrorist and wartime events disturb the normal flow of goods and services.

-Further economic risks exist on a global scale, with potential supply shortages and rising production costs projected to threaten supply chains and become a significant source of job displacements.
+Further economic risks exist globally, with potential supply shortages and rising production costs projected to threaten supply chains and become a significant source of job displacement.
 While it will take time, an increased movement towards re-shoring supply chains since the pandemic is expected to reduce the negative job impacts, with increased manufacturing and domestic shipping efforts underway.

 The big trend in the U.S. is related to the change in federal administration.
-With a newly elected president and changing Congress, alterations are commonplace and expected and must be considered when determining HR priorities.
-That said, early indications involve radical proposals for changing the size and scope of the federal government in 2025 and beyond.
-HR leaders must be aware and stay abreast of the changes and how they might affect company policies, strategies, and tactics.
+With a newly elected president and a changing Congress, alterations are commonplace and expected and must be considered when determining HR priorities.
+That said, early indications point to radical proposals to change the size and scope of the federal government in 2025 and beyond.
+HR leaders must stay abreast of changes and their potential impact on company policies, strategies, and tactics.

-• Easing of regulations and changes to others.
-Reductions in federal oversight related to health and safety (worker and industry), consumer protection, environmental protection (land, water, air, and animal), mergers and acquisitions, financial regulations, and climate change are expected to be enacted.
+- Easing of regulations and changes to others.
+Reductions in federal oversight related to health and safety (workers and industries), consumer protection, environmental protection (land, water, air, and animals), mergers and acquisitions, financial regulations, and climate change are expected.
 Concerns about access to healthcare, increased enforcement of work eligibility status, and education content standards will likely become issues for employees.

-• Immigration crackdown.
-I-9 audits and immigration management are expected to rise dramatically again, increasing pressure on some industries more than others.
+- Immigration crackdown.
+I-9 audits and immigration management are expected to rise dramatically again, putting more pressure on some industries than others.
 Manufacturing, agriculture, home services (cleaning and landscaping), food production, construction, and energy industries are expected to be the most impacted.

-• Price increases.
-The likelihood of tariffs and lowered government subsidies for specific industries (e.g., alternative energy) raises the specter of higher operational costs, resulting in corporate budget pressures and consumer price increases.
+- Price increases.
+The likelihood of tariffs and reduced government subsidies for specific industries (e.g., alternative energy) raises the specter of higher operating costs, thereby putting corporate budgets under pressure and leading to consumer price increases.
 However, those are likely to be balanced by lower corporate taxes, increased incentives to manufacture in the U.S., continuing incentives for farming and agriculture, and domestic oil and gas production.

-• Movement of employment centers.
+- Movement of employment centers.
 To better manage staffing of critical operations, there appears to be pressure to move into or away from states with more restrictive laws or environmental risks.
-State laws related to immigration, work eligibility, healthcare access, compliance monitoring, and corporate taxation practices can either incentivize or deter companies and their current and future employees and thus become HR priorities.
-The locations with higher climate-risk profiles are also facing issues with the potential for business disruptions and employee housing and security issues related to access to safe food, clean water, reliable power, and insurance coverage.
+State laws related to immigration, work eligibility, healthcare access, compliance monitoring, and corporate taxation practices can either incentivize or deter companies and their current and future employees, and thus become HR priorities.
+The locations with higher climate-risk profiles are also facing business disruptions and employee housing and security issues related to access to safe food, clean water, reliable power, and insurance coverage.

-• Healthcare changes.
+- Healthcare changes.
 A movement to revitalize challenges to the Affordable Care Act (ACA) and changes to Medicare-Medicaid would impact millions of covered, self-employed, and benefits-ineligible workers, possibly reducing federal oversight of healthcare.
 Further potential downsizing of the federal public health agencies (NIH, CDC, FDA, VA) would affect the protections and early warnings they offer to the U.S. population.
-Restrictions to reproductive and women’s health coverages and prescription cost regulation will require company benefits teams to adapt their plans, policies, and coverages while providing employees and their families with needed and desired coverages without running afoul of new laws.
+Restrictions on reproductive and women’s health coverage, as well as prescription cost regulation, will require company benefits teams to adapt their plans, policies, and coverage while providing employees and their families with the coverage they need and want without running afoul of new laws.
 HR priorities will undoubtedly be impacted by any such changes.

 Labor market woes continue

-Labor shortages continue to challenge organizations across the globe, with a mix of (old) job losses and (new) gains due to automation and AI adoption and related employee skill shifts (44% of required skills replaced by more advanced ones).
+Labor shortages continue to challenge organizations across the globe, with a mix of (old) job losses and (new) gains driven by automation and AI adoption, and related shifts in employee skills (44% of required skills replaced by more advanced ones).
 These changes mean a lot of churn around a) who is doing the work and b) what work they are doing.
-The World Economic Forum estimates that 60% of employees will need to be trained before 2027, but only 50% of workers will be provided access to the required reskilling training to perform their jobs.
-Organizations need to take these under consideration as potential HR priorities.
+The World Economic Forum estimates that 60% of employees will need to be trained by 2027, but only 50% of workers will have access to the required reskilling to perform their jobs.
+Organizations need to take these into consideration as potential HR priorities.

 Better and more robust workforce planning for talent supply and demand is needed.
 That translates into modeling turnover and retirements and generating replacement strategies based on talent availability—by geography, critical roles, and future skill requirements—for full-time positions and temporary, contractor, and project-based workers.

 However, some good news is emerging for specific industries, as enrollment in vocational training programs is increasing substantially.
-What appears to be a combination of factors—debilitating college student debt loads and fears of knowledge workers being replaced by AI—the rate of enrollments in vocational programs rose 16% last year alone to its highest level in years.
+What appears to be a combination of factors—debilitating college student debt loads and fears that knowledge workers will be replaced by AI—the rate of enrollment in vocational programs rose 16% last year alone to its highest level in years.
 Training for construction-related trades rose 23%, while other traditional career fields such as HVAC, plumbing, electrical, and automotive increased 7%.

 Worker satisfaction is at an 11-year low